surifirstpin/biplus_documentation/docs/Model.md

- Once the project saved the data is reflected in model section as
+ Once the project saved you can derive your data in model section as shown

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/model_new.png)